QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Quantum operators in the first quantization

 The components of the angular momentum do not form a four-vector \cite{Fayngold2008,Misner1973}.
 Therefore, it is useful to form a tensor operator, through which the components of the angular momentum can be transformed between inertial frames by using the Lorentz transformation of this tensor.
-Consequently, the relativistic four-dimensional orbital angular momentum is \emph{defined} as a tensor operator $\hat{L}^{\mu\nu}$ that is different from a three-vector matrix operator $\hat{\mathbf{L}}$, whose components are given in Eq.~\eqref{eq:orbitalangularmomentumoperator}.
-This second-order antisymmetric tensor operator, called the orbital angular momentum tensor operator, also includes components of the boost-momentum operator $\hat{\mathbf{N}}$ in Eq.~\eqref{eq:boostmomentumoperator}, and, in analogy to the relativistic structure of the corresponding classical quantity \cite{Fayngold2008}, it is given by
+Consequently, the relativistic orbital angular momentum is \emph{defined} as a tensor operator $\hat{L}^{ab}$ that is different from the three-vector operator $\hat{\mathbf{L}}$, whose components are given in Eq.~\eqref{eq:orbitalangularmomentumoperator}.
+This second-rank antisymmetric tensor operator, called the orbital angular-momentum tensor operator, also includes components of the boost-momentum operator $\hat{\mathbf{N}}$ in Eq.~\eqref{eq:boostmomentumoperator}, and, in analogy to the relativistic structure of the corresponding classical quantity \cite{Fayngold2008}, with $\mathrm{x}=(ct,x,y,z)^T$, it is given by

-The corresponding expressions for the components of $\hat{L}^{\mu\nu}$ are given by $\hat{L}^{i0}=c\hat{\mathbf{N}}_i$, $\hat{L}^{0i}=-c\hat{\mathbf{N}}_i$, and $\hat{L}^{ij}=\varepsilon_{ijk}\hat{\mathbf{L}}_k$.
+The corresponding expressions for the components of $\hat{L}^{ab}$ are given by $\hat{L}^{i0}=c\hat{\mathbf{N}}_i$, $\hat{L}^{0i}=-c\hat{\mathbf{N}}_i$, and $\hat{L}^{ij}=\varepsilon_{ijk}\hat{\mathbf{L}}_k$.

-Similarly, the relativistic four-dimensional spin angular momentum is \emph{defined} as a tensor operator $\hat{S}^{\mu\nu}$, which is different from a three-vector matrix operator $\hat{\mathbf{S}}$, whose components are given in Eq.~\eqref{eq:spinoperator}.
-This second-order antisymmetric tensor operator is made of generators $\Sigma_\mathrm{S}^{\mu\nu}$ of the Lorentz transformation on photon spinors, given in Eq.~\eqref{eq:Smat}.
+Similarly, the relativistic spin angular momentum is \emph{defined} as a tensor operator $\hat{S}^{ab}$, which is different from the three-vector operator $\hat{\mathbf{S}}$, whose components are given in Eq.~\eqref{eq:spinoperator}.
+This second-rank antisymmetric tensor operator is made of generators $\Sigma_\mathrm{S}^{ab}$ of the Lorentz transformation on electromagnetic spinors, given in Eq.~\eqref{eq:Smat}.
 This is analogous to the case of the spin angular momentum in the Dirac theory \cite{Peskin2018}.
-Consequently, in the covariant formulation, $\hat{\mathbf{S}}$ is replaced by a four-dimensional spin operator, given by
+Accordingly, the spin tensor operator $\hat{S}^{ab}$ is given by